leonlan/pglib-opf-pyparser/README.md

 # pglib-opf-pyparser
 ## Introduction
-This script reads a power network instance from pglib-opf [1].
+The script `load_pglib_opf` reads a power network instance from pglib-opf [1].
 It takes as input a `pglib_opf_*.m` file and returns a pandas `DataFrame` for three tables:
 - the bus data
 - the generator and generator cost data
 - the branch data

+Moreover, using `to_network` you can create a networkx graph from the dataframes.

 Check [2] for a description of the Data File Format.